jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 392 Offence to issue false qualifications and falsify records
 (1) A person commits an offence if the person—
-  (a) receives an award knowing that the award falsely represents, expressly or by implication, that the person has achieved a qualification listed on the Qualifications Framework; or
+  (a) receives an award knowing that the award falsely represents, expressly or by implication, that the person has achieved a qualification listed on the Qualifications and Credentials Framework; or
-  (b) knowingly or recklessly issues an award that falsely represents, expressly or by implication, that a person has achieved a qualification listed on the Qualifications Framework; or
+  (b) knowingly or recklessly issues an award that falsely represents, expressly or by implication, that a person has achieved a qualification listed on the Qualifications and Credentials Framework; or
   (c) enters or changes an educational outcome on a student’s record of achievement, knowing that or being reckless as to whether the entry or change has the effect of falsifying the student’s record; or
   (d) fails to enter an educational outcome on a student’s record of achievement, knowing that or being reckless as to whether the omission has the effect of falsifying the student’s record; or
   (e) causes, without reasonable excuse or lawful authority, an entry or a change to be made on a student’s record of achievement that has the effect of falsifying the student’s record.